Spikels/dpass/README.md

 ## Installation

-Dpass currently requires Ruby 1.9.x but should soon work for all versions.
+Dpass currently requires Ruby 1.9.x but should soon work on Ruby 1.8.x.

 Install the gem: